sasank-sasi/The-BOX---SUS-HACKS-24/README.md

 This project is licensed under the MIT License (https://opensource.org/license/mit).

-We are confident that this comprehensive and well-structured README will effectively showcase your project's merits, celebrate your SysHacks'24 victory, and attract the interest of the developer community.
+We are confident that this comprehensive and well-structured README will effectively showcase your project's merits, celebrate your SUS HACKS'24 victory, and attract the interest of the developer community.